Mousa-Becquerel/Solar-intelligence/pv-market-analysis-user-guide.md

 ```
 "What was Germany's total solar capacity installed in 2023?"
 "Show me Italy's PV market performance for 2024"
-"How much rooftop solar did France add in 2022?"
+"How much distributed solar did France add in 2022?"
-"What was Spain's utility-scale solar growth in 2023?"
+"What was Spain's centralized solar growth in 2023?"
 "Display Netherlands solar installations for 2024"
 "Show me Poland's PV market data for 2024"
 "What was Belgium's solar capacity in 2023?"
-"Display Austria's rooftop solar installations for 2024"
+"Display Austria's distributed solar installations for 2024"
+"Show me the UK's solar market performance in 2024"
+"What was Sweden's PV capacity in 2023?"
 ```

 **Multi-Year Trends:**